vkostyanetsky/kostyanetsky.me/notes/hottabych/index.md

 >
 > "Hello!
 Hello!" he shouted.
 He shook the receiver and then blew into it.
 Still, there was no dial tone.
 >
 > "The phone's broken," he explained to Hottabych.
-"FU unscrew the receiver and see what's wrong."
+"Let's unscrew the receiver and see what's wrong."
 >
 > However, despite all his efforts, he could not unscrew it.
 >